turbulent/docker-heap-daemon/README.md

 This image uses environment variables to override common configuration options.

-At the very least, you should specify `VAR_PROGRAM` as the path to the PHP daemon program.
+At the very least, you should specify `VAR_COMMAND` as the path to the PHP daemon program.

 If you set `VAR_WATCH` to a valid directory within the container, the PHP